Boost balance, coordination, and much more with this small but powerful fitness tool.

 Ready to give it a try?
-Here are five exercises Jack recommends to start reaping the benefits.
+Here are five fitness ball exercises Jack recommends to start reaping the benefits.
 As always, safety is key.
-If you have a chronic condition (including osteoporosis), balance issues, or injuries, talk to your doctor about how you can exercise safely.
+If you have a chronic condition (including osteoporosis), an injury, or balance issues, talk to your doctor about how you can exercise safely.

 Exercise #1: Figure 8s

 Stand in a split stance with one foot in front and one foot behind your torso, and hold a fitness ball in one hand.
 Extend that arm out to the side, and draw figure 8s with the ball.
 Aim to move as smoothly as possible, following the ball with your eyes while keeping your head still, which will challenge your hand-eye coordination and balance.
 Do five reps.
 Keeping the ball in the same hand, reach across your body, and make figure 8s on the opposite side for five reps.

 Switch your stance so the other foot is in front, hold the ball in the other hand, and repeat.

 Stand facing a wall with your feet shoulder-width apart.
 With one hand or both hands, throw the ball against the wall at chest height and catch it.
 Next, throw the ball against the wall at eye height and catch it.
 Finally, throw the ball up in the air and catch it above your head or at chest height, whichever is more comfortable for you.
 That’s one rep.

 Continue doing this for 20 seconds, switching hands each rep if you’re throwing and catching with one hand.